FAQs about the Michigan Student Film Festival

 Categories include:

-The Festival awards special prizes for the best of each of our main categories with a gift card to Michigan's own ProCam.
+The Festival awards special prizes for the best of each of our main categories with a separate trophy and small gift.

 Q. If we can’t make it to the DIA for the festival what happens?

-All written feedback from our judges will be returned via email to students and/or their teachers.
+You're welcome to join our live-stream on our home page at www.daftonline.org--where the ceremonies will remain throughout the next year.
+All written feedback from our judges will be returned via emailed PDFs to the teachers.
 If you're unable to be there to collect a prize, Festival staff will send it to you.
 But we would love to see you there!

 Q. What happens on the day of the actual Festival?